 Light and shadow is a central component to painting as it is what makes up the light and dark areas of a work.
-For example of a painting with color and light, let’s take a look at a self portrait by Rembrandt.
-You can see a side of his face that looks like it has some light shining on it.
+For example, let’s take a look at a self portrait by Rembrandt – a painting with strong light and dark contrast.
+You can see the left side of his face is illuminated by a stream of light.

 Value > Color